inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_151939.jpg)

-*	It is raining cats of dogs now and free riding has turned into hide and seek
+*	By the time i arrived in Kufri, it is raining cats of dogs and my free riding has turned into hide and seek
 *	Thinking about what if i miss my todays plan to reach Narkanda
 *	Its dark and i am completely drenched and shivering.
-My hands are numb
+My hands are numb and turned wrinkly
 *	After almost 3 hours of complete wetness, i reached outskirts of Narkanda.
 Billeted into a lodge at around 7 PM

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_160004.jpg)

 ##  Narkanda
-*	Next morning its still raining and no sign of sun and clear sky
+*	Next morning its still raining and no sign of sun
 *	Stuck in hotel and thinking about how farthest i can go today.
 Plan is to reach Nako
 *	Finally i left hotel at around 11 AM and spent entire day riding at slow speed in intermittent rains